aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-submit.md

 `--region <value>`

-The AWS region in which to register the resource provider\.
-If no region is specified, the resource provider is registered in the default region\.
+The AWS Region in which to register the extension\.
+If no Region is specified, the extension is registered in the default region\.

 `--role-arn <value>`

 A specific IAM role to use when invoking handler operations\.

-If you do not specify an IAM role, the CloudFormation CLI attempts to create or update an execution role based on the execution role template derived from the resource type's schema, and then passes this execution role to CloudFormation\.
+If you don't specify an IAM role, the CloudFormation CLI attempts to create or update an execution role based on the execution role template derived from the resource type's schema, and then passes this execution role to CloudFormation\.
 For more information, see [Accessing AWS APIs from a Resource Type](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-develop.html#resource-type-develop-executionrole)\.

-You cannot specify both `--role-arn` and `--no-role` arguments\.
+You can't specify both `--role-arn` and `--no-role` arguments\.

 `--no-role`